-The coach behind Jobs, Brin, and Sandberg had a secret weapon: love
+The bear-hugging football coach who became Silicon Valley’s go-to guru

 This isn’t a typical word when speaking with tech executives, venture capitalists, and the like.
 But Bill made it okay to bring love to the workplace.
 He created a culture of what people who study these things call “companionate” love: feelings of affection, compassion, caring, and tenderness for others.
 He did this by genuinely caring about people and their lives outside of work, by being an enthusiastic cheerleader, by building communities, by doing favors and helping people whenever he could, and by keeping a special place in his heart for founders and entrepreneurs.

 Eric Schmidt served as Google CEO and chairman from 2001 until 2011, Google executive chairman from 2011 to 2015, and Alphabet executive chairman from 2015 to 2018.
-Jonathan Rosenberg is a senior vice president at Alphabet and an advisor to the company’s management team.
+Jonathan Rosenberg was a senior vice president at Google and is now an advisor to the Alphabet management team.
 He ran the Google product team from 2002 through 2011.
 Alan Eagle has been a director at Google since 2007.
 Formerly Eric and Jonathan’s speechwriter, he currently runs a set of Google’s sales programs.

 From the book Trillion Dollar Coach: The Leadership Playbook of Silicon Valley’s Bill Campbell by Eric Schmidt, Jonathan Rosenberg, and Alan Eagle.
 Copyright 2019 by Eric Schmidt, Jonathan Rosenberg, and Alan Eagle.
 Reprinted by permission.